 1. Black with many shades of red

-2. Dark brown with dark green, dark orange and dark red
+2. Dark brown with dark green, dark orange, dark red, dark blue/purple and black

 Deuteranopes are more likely to confuse:-